How to make an easy wool and yarn macrame wreath

 I have been looking for a project for about two years now where I could use the thick wool I had purchased and that wasn’t a chunky knit blanket that you see everywhere.
-Pieces that incorporated macrame yarn and thick wool intrigued me There is something special about the contrasting texture that is somewhat the same but yet totally different.
+Pieces that incorporated macrame yarn and thick wool intrigued me There is something special about the contrasting texture that is somewhat the same yet totally different.
 So a simple wool and yarn macrame wreath sounded like a good place to start.

-super easy DIY wool and yarn macrame wreath tutorial
+Super easy DIY wool and yarn macrame wreath tutorial

 This post may contain affiliate links from which I will earn a commission at no extra cost to you.
+View my full disclosure policy.

-You can make this wreath in bigger sizes as well.
+You can make this macrame wreath in bigger sizes as well.
 All you need is a larger metal ring to start with and to add yarn and wool accordingly.

-Supplies needed for wool and yarn macrame wreath:
+Supplies needed for macrame wreat

 - 2-inch brass ring